We work with more than 300 partners to bring you better travel deals

 Some travellers avoid the area when it is very hot or during the rainy season so it is possible to get good deals and cheap flights to Dakar at this time of the year.
 Festival times will see higher accommodation rates and airfares as will school holiday periods, the festive season, Islamic holidays and New Year.
 The rainy season still offers good weather but the rain may deter travellers and taking advantage of deals during this time is prudent.

-When is the best time to book flights to Dakar?
+When is the best time to book a flight to Dakar?